 - as a sweetener in your coffee and cold brew

-- to enhance the flavors of teas like chai and black tea
+- to enhance the flavors of teas like black tea or chai tea

 - as a syrup to moisten baked goods: cake layers, quick breads, etc.